theseanco/howto_co34pt_liveCode/README.md

 # howto_co34pt_liveCode
 A repository of readmes, techniques, notes and other materials about how i live code in SuperCollider.
 A (sorta) companion repository to co34pt_livecode

-This repository is in heavy development (as of February 2017), and will be changing a lot in the coming weeks/months
+This repository is in heavy development (as of March 2017), and will be changing a lot in the coming weeks/months

 ## CONTENTS
 1. Introduction